 The CSRD will be applied in four stages.
 For the first in-scope year, 2024, only large U.S. companies that are listed on an E.U.-regulated market and have more than 500 employees will be subject to the CSRD.
-Starting in 2025, all U.S. companies that are large and listed on an E.U.-regulated market will be within the scope of the CSRD, and additional U.S. companies can be brought into scope if they have a large E.U.-based subsidiary (regardless of whether they are listed on an E.U.-regulated market; see Question 1 for the definition of a large undertaking).
+Starting in 2025, all U.S. companies that are large and listed on an E.U.-regulated market will be within the scope of the CSRD, and additional U.S. companies can be brought into scope if they have a large E.U.-based subsidiary (regardless of whether they are listed on an E.U.-regulated market; see Question 1 for the definition of a large undertaking/group).
 The timeline below describes the requirements introduced at each stage from the perspective of a U.S.-based company.

-Enterprise Level Reporting for Calendar-Year-End Filers 2024 (Reporting in 2025) 2025 (Reporting in 2026) 2026 (Reporting in 2027) 2028 (Reporting in 2029) Scope Companies already subject to the NFRD, including large U.S. companies with more than 500 employees and listed on an E.Uregulated market All large U.S. companies listed on E.Uregulated markets and all large E.U. subsidiaries of U.S. companies SME subsidiaries of U.S. companies listed on E.Uregulated market U.Sbased companies that generate a net turnover of more than €150M in the European Union in each of the last two financial years and have at least one large subsidiary or a subsidiary listed on an E.Uregulated market (or branch when there are no E.U. large or listed subsidiaries) in the European Union with more than €40M net turnover Required standards ESRS (or equivalent [†] standards) ESRS or specific standards for SMEs ESRS, equivalent standards or alternative specific standards for non-E.U. entities to be developed Reporting level Stand-alone subsidiary, unless included in the parent's report prepared under ESRS or equivalent standards for non-E.U. parent (i.e., consolidated group level) Consolidated group, including non-E.U. activity Assurance Yes, limited assurance over all reported sustainability information Yes, limited assurance ove all reported sustainability information
+Enterprise Level Reporting for Calendar-Year-End Filers 2024 (Reporting in 2025) 2025 (Reporting in 2026) 2026 (Reporting in 2027) 2028 (Reporting in 2029) Scope Companies already subject to the NFRD, including large U.S. companies with more than 500 employees and listed on an E.Uregulated market All large U.S. companies listed on E.Uregulated markets and all large E.U. subsidiaries of U.S. companies SME subsidiaries of U.S. companies listed on E.Uregulated market U.Sbased companies that generate a net turnover of more than €150M in the European Union in each of the last two financial years and have any of the following: (1) At least one large subsidiary (2) An SME subsidiary listed on an E.Uregulated market (3) A branch with more than €40M net turnover Required standards ESRS (or equivalent [†] standards) ESRS or specific standards for SMEs ESRS, equivalent standards, or alternative specific standards for non-E.U. entities to be developed Reporting level Stand-alone subsidiary, unless included in the parent's report prepared under ESRS or equivalent standards for non-E.U. parent (i.e., consolidated group level) Consolidated group, including non-E.U. activity Assurance Yes, limited assurance over all reported sustainability information Yes, limited assurance over all reported sustainability information

-Companies already subject to the Non-Financial Reporting Directive (NFRD) are large public-interest companies with more than 500 employees.
-Public-interest companies include companies listed on an E.U.-regulated market, banks, insurance companies, and other companies designated by national authorities as public-interest entities.

-Large undertaking is defined by the CSRD as an entity that meets two or more of the following three criteria: >250 employees, >€20M balance sheet, >€40M turnover in the European Union.

-SMEs can choose to defer reporting for two years until 2028.

-t What may be deemed "equivalent" is yet to be determined by the European Commission (EC).
+- Companies already subject to the Non-Financial Reporting Directive (NFRD) are large public-interest companies with more than 500 employees.
+Public-interest companies include companies listed on an E.U.-regulated market, banks, insurance companies, and other companies designated by national authorities as public-interest entities. - Large undertaking/large group is defined by the CSRD as an E.U. entity or an E.U. parent entity (on a consolidated basis) that meets two or more of the following three criteria: >250 employees on average, >€25M balance sheet, >€50M turnover. - SMEs can choose to defer reporting for two years until 2028. - † What may be deemed "equivalent" is yet to be determined by the European Commission (EC).